zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 row as well and you should see ``URL identifier``.
 Double-click the value field and fill in your identifier.
 Most of the time will this be the same as your bundle ID, e.g. ``com.mollie.MollieApp``.
 Click on the plus-button next to ``Item 0`` and choose ``URL Schemes`` from the drop-down menu.
 Expand the ``URL Schemes`` row and another ``Item 0`` will show up.
 Type in the value-field the scheme you want to handle, in our case ``mollie-app``.
+Make sure to pick a unique scheme.

 .. image:: images/ios-scheme_plist-2@2x.png